hughbien/notebook/khan_academy_probability.md

 assume there are better odds getting a tail after many heads.

-To figure out the probability of a sequence of independent events, just multiply the proabilities of each individual event:
+To figure out the probability of a sequence of independent events, just multiply the probabilities of each individual event:

     P(HH) = P(H) * P(H) = 1/2 * 1/2 = 1/4